 - Monterey (Reduced-Fat), 1 ounce serving: 87.6 calories, 6.1 g fat, 3.9 g saturated fat, 18.2 mg cholesterol, 7.9 g protein

 The bottom line:

-"Three servings a day of dairy are recommended, not just for better bone health, but also for lowering the risk of type 2 diabetes/metabolic syndrome, high blood pressure and heart disease," says Maples.
-"And since four out of 5 Americans don't get the recommended amount of calcium in their diets, low-fat cheese can help get in more calcium in a delicious way, but still trim some calories and saturated fat.
-Though people think calcium when they think of cheese, cheese is also a great source of protein, plus phosphorus, vitamin A and zinc."
+"Low-fat cheese can help you get in more calcium in a delicious way, but still trim some calories and saturated fat.
+Though people only think calcium when they think of cheese, cheese is also a great source of protein, plus phosphorus, vitamin A and zinc."